macleann/macleann/README.md

 When I'm not working, I like to spend time with my cat and girlfriend, write and record music of my own, play video games, or tend to my plants.

-- 🔭 I’m currently working on [a new site for the record label](https://github.com/macleann/lymi-capstone)
+- 🔭 I’m currently working on a full stack TV playlisting website.
+[Front end link](https://github.com/macleann/enchiridion-client) and [back end link](https://github.com/macleann/enchiridion-server).

-- 🌱 I’m currently learning how to utilize OpenAI's API as well as other free external API's
+- 🌱 I’m currently learning how to utilize OpenAI's API as well as other free external API's like The Movie Database (TMDB)

 - ⚡ Fun fact: I once was on a sailboat that capsized.
 Needless to say, that was the last time I went on a sailboat.